Looking for

 Kanji logos

-Do you know how many kanji characters are in regular use in Japan?
-Over 3,000.
-As an ideographic script, each kanji character contains a meaning, which is why there are so many of them.
-What this of course means is that they contain practically unlimited potential for designs.
-A traditional calligraphy typeface is perfect for an old-fashioned sushi shop, while more modern, geometric kanji designs can impart a slightly futuristic feel.
-So why not utilize the boundless expressiveness of kanji in your business or brand’s next logo design?
+Did you know there are over 3,000 kanji characters in regular use in Japan?
+As an ideographic script, each kanji character has its own meaning—one reason there are so many.
+Naturally, this means they offer virtually unlimited design possibilities.
+A traditional calligraphy typeface might be perfect for an old-fashioned sushi shop, while more modern, geometric kanji can impart a slightly futuristic feel.
+So why not take advantage of kanji’s boundless expressive power in your business or brand’s next logo design?

-Japanese consists of a combination of kanji, hiragana, and katakana.
-Chinese uses only the kanji characters, but Japanese was started with a foundation of China’s kanji, and over many years created hiragana and katakana to go along with them.
-They use fewer lines than kanji, and the looser nature of their designs are one of their major appeals.
-Hiragana and katakana each consist of 46 characters, and they’re the first thing learned by people studying Japanese.
+Japanese is written using a combination of kanji, hiragana, and katakana.
+Chinese, by contrast, uses only characters equivalent to kanji.
+Japanese originally adopted kanji from China as its foundation, and over many years developed hiragana and katakana to complement them.
+Both hiragana and katakana use fewer strokes than kanji, and their simpler, looser forms are a major part of their appeal.
+Each system consists of 46 characters, and they’re the first scripts learned by most people studying Japanese.

-Hiragana and katakana logos can be especially effective for brands targeting younger audiences or those with a more playful or casual brand image.
-Their simple and recognizable designs make them ideal for use in branding, such as in product packaging, advertisements, or social media campaigns.
-Our team of Japanese designers has extensive experience in creating hiragana and katakana logos that effectively capture the essence of a brand or product, and we would be happy to work with you to develop a unique and memorable logo for your business.
+Hiragana and katakana logos can be especially effective for brands targeting younger audiences or those aiming for a more playful, casual image.
+Their simple and recognizable shapes make them ideal for product packaging, advertisements, or social media campaigns.
+Our team of Japanese designers has extensive experience creating hiragana and katakana logos that capture the essence of a brand or product, and we’d be happy to develop a unique, memorable logo for your business.

 Logo Design